G302 G (Indomethacin 50 mg)

 Pill imprint G302 G has been identified as Indomethacin 50 mg.

 Indomethacin is used in the treatment of gout, acute; back pain; cluster headaches; ankylosing spondylitis; pain (and more), and belongs to the drug class nonsteroidal anti-inflammatory agents.
 Prior to 30 weeks gestation: Risk cannot be ruled out during pregnancy.
 Starting at 30 weeks gestation: There is positive evidence of human fetal risk during pregnancy.
-Indomethacin 50 mg is classified as a Schedule N controlled substance under the Controlled Substance Act (CSA).
+Indomethacin 50 mg is not a controlled substance under the Controlled Substance Act (CSA).

 - 50 mg

 D - Positive evidence of risk - starting at 30 weeks gestation

 sodium lauryl sulfate

 More about indomethacin

 - Indomethacin capsules

 - Indomethacin suppositories

 - Indomethacin sustained-release capsules